 3 Common Misconceptions About Market Research

 Over the years, we have heard many false misconceptions about market research.
 However, three themes consistently stick out: 1) Anyone can conduct market research 2) Focus groups are always the best methodology 3 )Research is not worth the money.
-Below you will learn why these misleading statements are not always the case.
+Below you will learn why these misleading statements are not still always the case.

 1. Anyone Can Conduct Market Research